About Calvert

 Economy & Demographics

 The economy of Calvert is primarily supported by agriculture and small enterprises, with several local employers contributing to the workforce.
 The city's agricultural heritage is evident in the thriving farms and ranches that dot the surrounding landscape, producing a variety of crops and livestock.
-Calvert is home to a vibrant small business community, with locally owned shops, restaurants, and service providers catering to the needs of People.
+Calvert is home to a vibrant small business community, with locally owned shops, restaurants, and service providers catering to the needs of residents.
 The city's economic development efforts aim to foster a diverse and resilient local economy, attracting new businesses and investment to the area.

 Elections & Voter Records